Reviewed 30th September

 So that you, other members of your household and our Inspectors can all stay safe, we won’t visit properties where those living in the home:

-We’ll be pleased to carry out an inspection at your property once you’re feeling well enough and have completed any self-isolation requirements (as per the Government guidelines) and are happy for us to visit.
+We’ll be pleased to carry out an inspection of the gas engineer’s work at your property once you’re feeling well enough and have completed any self-isolation requirements (as per the current Government guidelines) and are happy for us to visit.

 We want to ensure customers, gas engineers and our employees stay safe.
 This means all our visits will start with our inspector undertaking a risk assessment before starting any inspection.
 If a risk is clearly identified, they reserve the right to terminate the visit to ensure the safety of you, any accompanying gas engineer and themselves.